-- Adopting new technology: the new technology must not already be in regular use in similar businesses - Developing new products & services - Developing innovative approaches to traditional businesses: innovative approaches are considered high-value (technology-based) and not already in regular use by similar businesses - Increasing exports: primary businesses that will/may increase exports.
-This does not include businesses that facilitate exports/trade such as trading companies or agencies - Increasing research and development, and technology commercialization - Indigenous Peoples and First Nations: partnering with or receiving support from First Nations communities for businesses that affect the First Nation community, and/or largely benefit First Nations communities and/or Indigenous peoples - Providing products or services to an under-served local or regional market - Transferring technology and specialized knowledge to B.C.: facilitates and/or supports the high technology industry, and/or provides opportunities to develop technology products/services in B.C.
+- Adopting new technology: the new technology must not already be in regular use in similar businesses in British Columbia - Employing innovative approaches to traditional businesses (e.g. more efficient processes) that are not already in regular use by similar businesses in B.C. - Increasing exports: manufacturing businesses that will engage in significant export activity.
+This definition does not include businesses that facilitate export/trade such as trading companies or agencies. - Readiness to commercialize a proprietary new technology on which R&D is complete - Indigenous Peoples and First Nations: partnering with First Nations communities for businesses that affect the First Nation community, and/or largely benefit First Nations communities and/or Indigenous peoples.
+Registrants must be able to provide evidence of significant interaction with Indigenous Peoples in British Columbia, such as a memorandum of understanding. - Providing products or services to an under-served local or regional market for which there is a demonstrated demand - Providing training and support services that facilitate the growth of the technology sector in British Columbia.

-Key Sector / Significant Economic Benefit Scoring Points Does not identify or substantiate any key sectors or any significant economic benefits 3 Substantiates at least 1 key sector or at least 1 significant economic benefit 8 Substantiates at least 1 key sector and at least 1 significant economic benefit 12 Maximum Score Available 12
+Key Sector / Significant Economic Benefit Scoring Points Does not identify or substantiate any key sectors or any significant economic benefits 3 Substantiates 1 key sector or 1 significant economic benefit 10 Substantiates 1 key sector and 1 significant economic benefit 16 Substantiates at least 1 key sector and at least 2 significant economic benefits 23 Maximum Score Available 23